 If you or someone you know has information regarding any acts or suspicions of human trafficking, please call our dedicated local hotline: 925-957-8658.

 Human Trafficking Federal Grant

-Last year our County received a federal grant (VT-BX-K090 FY 18 BJA Enhanced Collaborative Model to Combat Human Trafficking Award).
+In 2018, our County received a federal grant (VT-BX-K090 FY 18 BJA Enhanced Collaborative Model to Combat Human Trafficking Award).
 Under this award, Contra Costa County is creating a state, federal and local law enforcement task force to investigate and prosecute both sex and labor trafficking cases in collaboration with local victim-service partners to hold offenders accountable while providing survivors with culturally competent and victim-centered resources and support.
-Our law enforcement partners will include Contra Costa County police agencies, state enforcement agencies, the FBI, Homeland Security Investigations and the United States Attorney’s Office.
+Our law enforcement partners will include Contra Costa County police agencies, state enforcement agencies, the FBI, Homeland Security Investigations, and the United States Attorney’s Office.

 Our grant victim service partners are:

 - The Alliance to End Abuse (The Alliance) is an initiative of the Contra Costa County Board of Supervisors that fosters the development and implementation of collaborative, coordinated and integrated services, supports, interventions and prevention activities to reduce Human Trafficking as well as other forms of interpersonal violence in Contra Costa County including Domestic Violence, Sexual Assault, Child Abuse and Elder Abuse.
 The Alliance coordinates the efforts of the victim-service providers under the federal grant